All Episodes

 So we're right there with you, even though we're using technology to help.

-I'm just saying that that we have to be very careful and not think that it's going to replace the human being.
+I'm just saying that we have to be very careful and not think it's going to replace the human being.

-You know, we should be the type of people that goes to a cocktail party surrounded by uh strangers or and and influential or or educated or whatever, and be able to you know talk about important things and carry your own in almost any subject matter because you understand your your your comprehension bleeds over into all many, many, many other domains of knowledge because the principles are so sense similar.
+You know, we should be the type of people that goes to a cocktail party surrounded by strangers and influential or educated or whatever and be able to talk about important things and carry your own in almost any subject matter because you understand your comprehension bleeds over into all many, many, many other domains of knowledge because the principles are so similar.

-But it it can't that be found every Sunday at NFL uh football stadium.
+But can't that be found every Sunday at NFL football stadiums?

 Thank you.